SerValera/ardupilot_docker/doc/3_recording.md

 #### Go to file *home/vs/ardupilot_docker/config.yaml*.
-Choose the Category and Type of the task for recrding.
+Choose the Category and Type (json file name in Category folder) of the task for recrding.

 ``` bash
 CATEGORY: "Reasoning"